felangel/bloc/docs/flutterbloccoreconcepts.md

 [main.dart](_snippets/flutter_bloc_core_concepts/main.dart.md ':include')

-As we only have one repository in our app, we will inject it into our widget tree with `RepositoryProvider.value`.
-If you have more than one repository to inject, you can use this same approach with `MultiRepositoryProvider` and inject your providers with `RepositoryProvider.value` too.
+Since we only have one repository in our app, we will inject it into our widget tree via `RepositoryProvider.value`.
+If you have more than one repository, you can use `MultiRepositoryProvider` to provide multiple repository instances to the subtree.

 ### app.dart